Research

 This paper investigates the importance of including data on new housing supply in Dynamic Stochastic General Equilibrium (DSGE) models in forecasting the Great Financial Crisis (GFC), focusing on the U.S. While existing models have added a financial sector and real estate sector, they have largely overlooked housing supply.
 I develop an extended DSGE model that includes both the financial sector and endogenous housing supply and show that forecasting accuracy significantly improves when data on new houses is included.
 Robustness checks confirm the importance of these additions to the model.
 The findings highlight the necessity of combining model extension and housing supply data for accurate forecasting during economic crises.
 I identify negative housing demand shocks and escalating adjustment costs as primary drivers of the GFC, propagating into the real economy and accelerating through the financial sector.
 Additionally, this paper addresses the zero lower bound challenge in modeling forward guidance using a regime change approach.

-This paper has been published in the ECB-WP series and can be downloaded here
+This paper has been published in the ECB-WP series and can be downloaded here.

 ECB-MC

-Collaborating closely with Matteo Ciccarelli and the dedicated team at the DGE-FPM division of the ECB, I am involved in writing a paper detailing the intricacies of their semi-structural model, ECB-MC.
+Work in progress Collaborating closely with Matteo Ciccarelli and the dedicated team at the DGE-FPM division of the ECB, I am involved in writing a paper detailing the intricacies of their semi-structural model, ECB-MC.
 This model plays a pivotal role in generating ECB’s projections and conducting crucial policy analyses.
 The current iteration comprises five distinct models tailored for the major economies within the euro area.
 My primary responsibility revolves around developing a version that links these five models, empowering the division to analyze cross-country spillovers stemming from a diverse set of shocks.
 This involves incorporating essential elements like trade and pricing links, as well as common exchange rates and monetary policy across the models.
 To facilitate wider accessibility and utilization, I ensure that the final model is integrated into their version-control software and workflow, aimed to benefit other divisions within the organization.

 Work in progress